kragen/dernocua/text/c-stack-bytecode.md

+> From Table I we see that the assignment, IF, CALL, RETURN and FOR
+> statements together account for 96 percent of the source statements.
+> Therefore we will design an instruction set to handle the object
+> code from these statements efficiently.
+To push local variables
+> (including parameters) onto the stack, we propose 12 distinct 1-byte
+> (format 1) opcodes, one each for offsets 0-11.
+Twelve instructions
+> allow access to all the locals (and parameters) in 94.6 percent of
+> the procedures, and to more than 50 percent of the locals in the
+> remaining procedures.
+For example, opcodes 114-125 might be used
+> for PUSH LOCAL 0, PUSH LOCAL 1..., PUSH LOCAL 11.

+([Tanenbaum 01978], §5, p.
+243)

+[Tanenbaum 01978]: https://research.vu.nl/ws/files/110789436/11056 "Implications of Structured Programming for Machine Architecture, by Andrew S. Tanenbaum, 01978, CACM volume 21, number 3, 10.1145/359361.359454"

 What would a compact stack bytecode for C look like?
 I think you could usually manage to compile to about 3 bytes per line of C code, which would enable you to run C programs of about 10kloc on an Arduino